 Firearms licence holders who own a firearm are required to complete a self-audit on their firearms holdings.

-Letters will be sent in a staged process so you don’t need to do anything until you receive formal notification from SAPOL’s Firearms Branch.
+Notifications will be sent in a staged process so you don’t need to do anything until you receive formal notification from SAPOL’s Firearms Branch.

 Once you have received your letter submit a self-audit form online.

 You will have 28 days from receipt of the notification to conduct the self-audit.
 If you are unable to comply with this timeframe please contact Firearms Branch on telephone 7322 3346 or Sapol.FirearmsSelfAudit@police.sa.gov.au

 Under the Firearm’s Act, if you do not conduct the self-audit when asked to do so, you will be investigated for breaching a condition of your firearm’s licence, and if found guilty, action may be taken against you.

 The self-audit form can be used on any current browser but works best on:

 Make sure you have all your information handy as you won’t be able to save the form once you start.